8 Out of 10 Cats

-New and past episodes air across the Channel 4 network of channels, with past episodes also repeated on Dave and Comedy Central.
+New and past episodes air across the Channel 4 network of channels, including More4 and E4 Extra, and past episodes are also repeated on U&Dave and Comedy Central.

 Overview

-The show is hosted by comedian Jimmy Carr and features two teams consisting of a regular team captain and two celebrity guests each.
+The show is hosted by comedian Jimmy Carr and featured two teams consisting of a regular team captain and two celebrity guests each.
 Sean Lock appeared as a team captain from series 1 to 18.
 He was replaced by Rob Beckett at the beginning of series 19.
 The opposing captain was originally Dave Spikey, who left after series 4 and was replaced by Jason Manford.
 Manford departed following series 10 and was replaced by Jon Richardson for series 11 to 18.
 From series 19 to 20, the opposing captain was Aisling Bea.
 In series 21, the opposing team had a rotating guest captain.
 However, Katherine Ryan joined as the opposing team captain in series 22.

 The original format was filmed the day before broadcast with a live studio audience at BBC Television Centre.
 The captains are joined by two celebrities and occasionally a guest captain would substitute.
 Often, topical celebrities appear on the show, for example Ruth Badger following her appearance on The Apprentice.

-The format was changed for the move from Channel 4 onto More 4 and E4.
-Shows are now recorded back to back and no longer cover topical issues.
+The format was changed for the move from Channel 4 onto More4 and E4.
+Shows were then recorded consecutively, and no longer covered topical issues.
 The two team captains were replaced, but Carr still hosts.
-Filming is currently at Pinewood Studios with a live studio audience.

 A full series was not broadcast in 2015, although two Christmas Specials were filmed and aired on 24 and 30 December 2015.
 No episodes were broadcast during 2018.
-The 22nd season started on 7 January 2020.
+The 22nd and final series started on 7 January 2020 and ended on 17 January 2021.

-Current rounds
+Rounds

-The current rounds featured on 8 Out of 10 Cats are:
+Latterly, the rounds featured on 8 Out of 10 Cats are: